 As for where you can check your credit score for free, many banks and credit card issuers now let you see that information when you log into your account online, But if yours doesn’t, check out this list of places where you can get your free credit score.

-One of the most important pieces of advice someone can give to someone who’s learning how to establish first-time credit is to not obsess over their credit score.
+One of the most important pieces of advice someone can give to someone who’s learning how to establish credit is to not obsess over their credit score.

 The worst thing you can do is focus so much on your credit score that you end up making decisions that are bad for your finances.

 In fact, an important principle of building credit is to focus on things that are good for your credit and your money, such as:

 - Using revolving credit but never letting it turn into debt.